redis/redis-py/README.md

   accidentally when being implemented and not discovered until after people were already using it.
 The Redis class expects *args in the form of:
       name1, score1, name2, score2, ...
+* SETEX: Order of 'time' and 'value' arguments reversed.

 ## More Detail